 Day 10 (Feb 15): We’ll enjoy an early breakfast at the hotel.
 The tour begins with a visit to 5-day market at Ywama village followed by visit to the one of the most beautiful places around the lake region, the impressive ruins of Shwe Inn Thein pagodas.
 Return to the main lake area and continue visit / shoot at floating villages on and around the lake.
 Return to the hotel and possible arranged shoots with local fishermen just before sunset.
 Stay overnight in Nyaungshwe.

 Day 11 (Feb 16):Have your breakfast at the hotel.
 Enjoy your morning before checking out from the hotel and transferred to Heho airport for a flight to Thandwe (Ngapali Beach) in the late morning.
-Guests will be transferred to the hotel and enjoy leisure time at Myanmar’s finest Ngapali Beach.
+Guests will be transferred to the hotel and enjoy leisure time and overnight in Thandwe.

 Day 12 (Feb 17):Early morning shoot at the local fishing village when the fishing boats come ashore with their fresh catches.
 Return to the hotel for breakfast and take leisure time.
 In the afternoon, we’ll be visiting another fishing village where the locals working on the dry fishes.
-Return to the hotel and take leisure.
+Return to our Thandwe hotel for leisure time and overnight.

 Day 13 (Feb 18): Breakfast at the hotel and the rest of the day is completely free at leisure or self-organized activities.
-There are several activities where one can enjoy like fishing, elephant camp visit, snorkeling, and scuba diving.
-Final night in Ngapali Beach hotel.
+There are several activities one may choose to do and/or photograph: fishing, elephant camp visit, snorkeling, scuba diving or more.
+Final night in Thandwe.

 Day 14 (Feb 19):Breakfast at the hotel, then transfer to Thandwe airport in the late morning and fly to Yangon, and check-in hotel.
 Then, we will have self-organized downtown visits, and Bo Gyoke Aung San (Scott) market for last minute shopping, before the grand tour of Shwedagon pagoda.
 Farewell dinner and stay overnight in Yangon.